gpearson/MuraEventRegistrationPlugin/README.md

 Note: After installing plugin the itext*.jar files within the library/jars of the plugin directory will need to be manually copied to your WEB-INF/{railo},{lucee}/lib directory and then restart the service for these jar files to be included.

+Note: A new dsp_login.cfm page located in includes/display_objects will need to be placed within the current template folder display_objects of your Mura Installation.
+This template has buttons for Forgot Password and Create Account that walks a user through these processes if they are having issues getting logged in.

 Description
 ====================